teodutu/SAoC/milestones/milestone-1/Milestone-1.md

 # [SAoC 2021] Replace druntime Hooks with Templates: Milestone 1 Report
 This project aims to replace DMD hooks to druntime with template lowerings, as described [here](https://github.com/dlang/projects/issues/25).
-Of partiuclar importance is the work of Dan Printzell ([Vild](https://github.com/Vild/)), which this project aims to complete.
+Of particular importance is the work of Dan Printzell ([Vild](https://github.com/Vild/)), which this project aims to complete.
 [This comment](https://github.com/dlang/projects/issues/25#issuecomment-591866063) outlines the basic workflow that is necessary in order to convert a hook to a template function.

 ## Week 1